ringolol/Spoofy/README.md

 <img src="Docs/clip.gif" height="550">

 Spoofy runs a local proxy that intercepts HTTPS connections and fragments TLS ClientHello packets, preventing DPI engines from reading the SNI (Server Name Indication) and blocking your traffic.
+It also routes selected domains through an Outline server.

 > ⚠️ This project is fully vibe-coded.

-## How It Works

-1. Spoofy starts a local HTTP/HTTPS proxy server on your device (default port `8090`)
-2. When an HTTPS connection is made, the proxy intercepts the TLS ClientHello
-3. The ClientHello is fragmented using the configured split strategy so that DPI cannot reconstruct the SNI field from a single packet
-4. Each fragment is sent as a separate TCP packet (`TCP_NODELAY`) to defeat reassembly

 ## Features